How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 The limit exists for two reasons: protecting your health from cumulative hormonal exposure, and preventing too many genetically related children from unknowingly existing in the same community.

-National data shows the average donor completes fewer than three cycles.
+National SART data shows the average donor completes fewer than three cycles.
 The median is two.
 Most donors never approach the limit.

 Standard donors at Lucina earn $8,000–$15,000+ per cycle, with all travel and medical costs covered separately.